QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/modeling/uml/diagrams/sequence/index.md

 <div class="row row-cols-md-2"><div>

-Sequence Diagrams focus on the chronological order interactions among system or actors.
-They illustrate the **lifetime** of each entity ⏳.
+Sequence Diagrams focus on the chronological order interactions among systems or actors.
+They illustrate the **lifetime** of all entities ⏳.

 The diagram is read from the top to the bottom, representing time progressing from top to bottom ⌛.